Kung Fu Hustle: References to other works

 Kung Fu Hustle makes references to a wide range of films, animated cartoons, wuxia novels, anime and other sources.

+The Crocodile Gang leader says, "No one shows in the movie theater on Sunday.
+I will rather do any business than the movie business", before he was ambushed by the Axe Gang.
+In reality, the Crocodile Gang leader is played by Feng Xiaogang, a well-known movie director in China.

 The housing arrangement of the Pigsty Alley is similar to that of a 1973 Hong Kong film, The House of 72 Tenants.
 A possible real world reference for Pigsty Alley is "Kowloon Walled City" in Hong Kong, a former slum in central Hong Kong.

-There are two references to Chow's previous film, Shaolin Soccer: When Sing arrives at Pigsty Alley, he plays skilfully with a soccer ball, then says, "You're still playing football?".
+There are two references to Chow's previous hit film, Shaolin Soccer: When Sing arrives at Pigsty Alley, he plays skilfully with a soccer ball, then says, "You're still playing football?".
 The second reference is the scene in which a clerk beats Sing up on a bus.
 The clerk also appeared in Shaolin Soccer as the leader of an opposing team who used hidden weapons to beat up the Shaolin soccer team.

 When Sing challenges a boy in the Pigsty Alley, Sing calls him "The Karate Kid", a reference to the 1984 film of the same name.
 During the altercation between Sing and the hairdresser, the hairdresser states, "Even if you kill me, there will be thousands more of me!".
 This is a reference to a famous quote made by Lu Haodong, a Chinese revolutionary in the late Qing dynasty.

 The scene in which Sing is chased by the Landlady as he flees from the Alley is a homage to Wile E. Coyote and the Road Runner, characters in the Looney Tunes cartoons, even including the pursuer's (the Landlady's) ill fate.
 During the opening scene in which the leader of the Crocodile Gang is killed by Brother Sum of the Axe Gang, in the background a poster for the 1939 film Le Jour Se Lève is visible.
 In the scene in which Sing robs the ice cream vendor, a poster for the 1935 film Top Hat is in the background.
 As Sing arrives at the door to the Beast's cell in the mental asylum, he hallucinates a large wave of blood rushing from the cell door, similar to a scene in The Shining.
 The Landlady says at one point, "Tomorrow is another day", which is a line from the 1936 novel Gone with the Wind and its 1939 film adaptation.